 I shall store the data in a safe and secure manner.

-If I become aware of a data security violation associated with the data, I shall report this to the BigBang mailing list.
+If I become aware of a data security violation associated with the data, I shall report this to the BigBang’s mailing list.

 I will treat the data in accordance and in compliance with the licenses of the original data providers, such as the 3GPP, IETF, ICANN, RIPE, and others.